schirinos/slagger/README.md

 The uri in your app that will return swagger json.

 ####scandir
-The directory to scan for file with Swagger annotations.
+The directory to scan for files with Swagger annotations.

 ####options [optional]
 Options passed through to the **getResource** function of the [Zircote swagger-php](https://github.com/zircote/Swagger-php) library.